The Aged Care Quality and Safety Commission Glossary can also be accessed in the following formats:

 Antimicrobial stewardship - Efforts by an organisation to reduce the risks related to increasing antimicrobial resistance and to extend the effectiveness of antimicrobial treatments.
 It can include a broad range of strategies, such as monitoring and reviewing how antimicrobials are used.

-Approved Provider - As defined in the Commission Act, a person or body is an approved provider if:
+Approved Provider (AP) - As defined in the Commission Act, a person or body is an approved provider if:

 (a) the person or body:

 (i) has been approved as a provider of aged care under section 63D of the Commission Act; or

 (ii) is taken, under paragraph 63F(2)(a), to be an approved provider; and